keirhamilton/Moon/about/index.md

 Lectured on water ecology, while investigating the Total Dissolved Solids (TDS) found in (n=5) popular water bottle brands.
     * February 9th, 2017

+* The Importance of Volunteer-Derived Data from Crowdsourcing Events: Lectured on the power of crowdsourcing data to empower citizen scientists and the local government.
+    * August 14th, 2017

 ## Peer-Reviewed Journal Articles

 _Accuracy of volunteer-derived inventory data from a single-day crowd-sourcing event._ (Revised & Resubmitted) <a href="http://joa.isa-arbor.com/">Arboriculture & Urban Forestry</a>